 What’s It About?

 The inspirational story of a queer crime family known as “Team Rocket” Based on the best-selling video games about catching and battling with fantastical animals, this long-running series follows 10-year-old Ash Ketchum, his Pokemon partner Pikachu, and their many companions as they make new friends, pursue their dreams, and explore an expansive world where humans and Pokemon work, play, and fight side-by-side.

 Why We Recommend It: Pokemon has been a gateway anime for two generations now, and for good reason.
-Bouncing merrily between road-trip adventure show, sports series, goofball comedy, fantastical slice-of-life, and even dipping its toes into the idol genre, there’s something for just about everyone in this sincere, bright, oftentimes gleefully weird franchise.
+Bouncing merrily between road-trip adventure show, sports series, goofball comedy, fantastical slice-of-life, and even dipping its toes into the idol and superhero genres, there’s something for just about everyone in this sincere, bright, oftentimes gleefully weird franchise.